Home | What Happens to Your Driver’s License After an OWI

 What Happens to Your Driver’s License After an OWI

-If you have been arrested for Operating a Vehicle While Intoxicated (or OWI), you are facing fines, possible jail time, and the loss of your driver’s license.
-The loss of your driver’s license is a separate penalty from those you may face in criminal court because it is an administrative penalty processed through the Bureau of Motor Vehicles.
+If you have been arrested for Operating a Vehicle While Intoxicated in Indianapolis, you are facing fines, possible jail time, and the loss of your driver’s license.
+Losing your driver’s license is a separate penalty from those you may face in criminal court because it is an administrative penalty processed through the Bureau of Motor Vehicles.
 If you request an administrative hearing to contest the suspension, it will take place before you have your final court date for the OWI criminal charge.

 If you have been arrested on suspicion of OWI, you need to understand how your driving privileges will be affected after an arrest, even before you have been found guilty or not guilty.
 Contact Hessler Law, PC at (317) 886-8800 or use our online contact form to learn about how an OWI arrest can affect your driver’s license and how to contest suspension of your driver’s license.

-If you are pulled over and are suspected of a driving under the influence of alcohol or an intoxicating substance, including prescription medication, the investigating officer may request that you submit a sample of your breath, blood, or urine to test for drugs or alcohol in your system.
+If you are pulled over and are suspected of a driving under the influence of alcohol or an intoxicating substance, the investigating officer may request that you submit a sample of your breath, blood, or urine to test for drugs or alcohol in your system.
+You can even get into trouble if you were driving while using a prescribed medicine.

 After hearing all evidence at the administrative hearing, the administrative law judge presiding over your case will issue written findings regarding your driving privileges.
 If you disagree with these findings, you may request reconsideration by submitting a written request to the address listed in the decision.
 You may also request a judicial review by filing an appeal.
 If no reconsideration or appeal is requested within the time allowed by law, the order will become final and binding.